LavaMoat/snow/README.md

 1. **It has to run as the first piece of javascript that runs in the webpage** - otherwise any other javascript code will have the ability to bypass `snow` and cancel its purpose completely (that's why `snow` can never overpower extensions).
-In order to achieve that, script tag must load script synchronously (do not use `async=true`!).
+In order to achieve that, when loading via a script tag it must load script synchronously (do not use `async=true`!).

-2. **It must be served as-is** - If it goes through any bundlers that might change it, `snow` may contain flaws that attackers might use to cancel its effect (for further explanation see [natives](https://weizman.github.io/snow-website#natives) section below)
+2. **It's better to be served as-is** - If it goes through any bundlers that might change it, `snow` may contain flaws that attackers might use to cancel its effect (for further explanation see [natives](https://weizman.github.io/snow-website#natives) section below)